ogobrecht/ogobrecht.com/content/posts/2020/sample-data-sets/index.md

 Hope this helps someone else...

-Happy data modeling and testing<br>
+Happy data modeling and testing :-)

 Ottmar

 P.S.
 For those of you who are working with Oracle APEX: Have a look under SQL Workshop > Utilities > Sample Datasets